-Melvyn Bragg and his guests discuss the geological theory of Catastrophism.
+Melvyn Bragg and guests discuss the story of Tristan and Iseult.

 Marie-Louise Muir revisits youth orchestras set up during the Troubles in Northern Ireland

 Jonathan Freedland examines current debates about ethical shopping and production.

 3/5 Why did the city fathers of Edinburgh take against Robert Adam's plans for a new street.

 Melvyn Bragg and guests discuss the scientist Michael Faraday.

 Today's debates about online privacy have 17th-century precedents.
 With Jonathan Freedland

 2/5 The story of the 19th-century plans to build a giant pyramid cemetery on Primrose Hill.